-The Fieldhouse is a monumental step for the larger master plan to restore the wetlands surrounding Lake Bentonville and increase the community’s access to outdoor recreation.
-Completely inspired by and created for the community, Thaden Fieldhouse celebrates the region’s deep history in aviation, and propels it toward a growing future.
+The Fieldhouse at Thaden Field in Bentonville, Ark., redefines the modern-day ‘destination airport’.
+It has been a monumental step for the larger master plan to restore the wetlands surrounding Lake Bentonville, and increase community access to outdoor recreation.

 Our design approach merges client and user group with context into a cohesive concept.
 The consideration of people, places and concept is our guide for creating meaningful work.

 Thaden Field is named after Louise Thaden, a mother, aviatrix, record setter, barnstormer and Bentonville native.
 Her record-breaking career was one of many firsts: she was the first woman to win a National Air Race and the Bendix Trophy, and she raced against friends like Amelia Earhart and Opal Kunz to win the first Women’s Air Derby.
 From the Fieldhouse and its embodiment of the barnstormer era, to the LOUISE café, Louise Thaden’s unyielding love for adventure can be felt

 Take it to present day, the goal was to create a space that embodied Louise’s unyielding love to adventure, and inspired pilots and non-pilots alike.
 The Fieldhouse was designed to engage the community in the aviation experience.

 Thaden Field borders Lake Bentonville, is adjacent to multiple public parks, and near multiple community attractions like pickleball courts, an archery range, indoor climbing gym and a brewery.
 The airport is also a convenient refueling stop for pilots because of its centralized location on the U.S. map.